fulder/cloudformation-policy-generator/README.md

 # Implemented resources

-This project is still in beta and all help/PR are welcome
+This project is still in beta and all help/PRs are welcome.
 See: [IMPLEMENTATED_RESOURCES.md](https://github.com/fulder/cloudformation-policy-generator/blob/master/IMPLEMENTED_RESOURCES.md) for a list of currently implemented resources.

 # Python versions